pmean/build-website/text/99/entry.md

 > **Never let a empty field represent missing data**.
 Explicitly create
 > a code for missing, and be sure to explain why the data are missing to
 > anyone involved with analysis of your data.
 In this example, let -1
-> represent a missing value for Mom\'s Age and Birth Weight.
+> represent a missing value for Mom's Age and Birth Weight.
 Let 9
 > represent a missing value for Marital Status.

-> Here\'s what the data looks like when we plug up the missing value
+> Here's what the data looks like when we plug up the missing value
 > holes.

     Breast